Colin Morgan: Film

+In 2021, Morgan appeared in Kenneth Branagh's film Belfast, based on the director's childhood during the Troubles.
+The film was nominated for the Academy Award for Best Picture.
+In 2022, he appeared in the film Corsage, which was short-listed for the Academy Award for Best International Feature Film as a submission from Austria.
+In 2022, he completed filming on Long Day's Journey into Night, an adaptation of Eugene O'Neill's 1956 play.
+The independent production faced financing challenges.

 Radio

 Morgan took part in BBC Radio play Cry Babies by Kim Newman on BBC Radio 4 in March 2009, playing the part of Roger.
-In December 2014, he starred as Newton Pulsifer in the first audio dramatisation of the popular book Good Omens, written by Neil Gaiman and Terry Pratchett, directed and adapted by Dirk Maggs, and produced by Heather Larmour, also on BBC Radio 4.
+In December 2014, he starred as Newton Pulsifer in the first audio dramatisation of the popular book Good Omens, written by Neil Gaiman and Terry Pratchett, and directed and adapted by Dirk Maggs, also on BBC Radio 4.

 On 4 December 2016, Morgan read Autumn Journal on BBC Radio 3, which was about Louis MacNeice's poetic testament of life in 1938, written against the turbulent backdrop of the Munich Agreement, the fall of Barcelona and Britain's preparations for an inevitable war.

+Writing

+His first novel, The Ballad of Ronan McCoy, will be published by HarperCollins UK imprint HQ on 18 June 2026.

 Narration

 For the 100th anniversary of the Titanic's sinking on 14 April 2012, Morgan performed readings from survivor accounts and testimonials during Titanic: A Commemoration in Music and Film, broadcast live on BBC2 from Belfast's Waterfront Hall.

 On 27 August 2014, Morgan narrated Big Mountain Productions' Addicts Symphony on Channel 4.
 The one-off documentary followed composer, musician and recovering alcoholic James McConnel as he brought together ten classical musicians whose lives had been blighted by addiction for a spectacular concert.

+Since 2018, Morgan has narrated The Chronicles ... series for BBC NI, which takes a year-long look at areas in Northern Ireland.
+Starting with The Chronicles of Mourne, each episode covers a season in the year, starting with spring and moving to winter.
+In 2020, The Chronicles of Mourne was followed by The Chronicles of Erne, with The Chronicles of Belfast in 2023.
+In 2024, the series will expand with The Chronicles of Armagh, detailing Morgan's home county.